singhrishabh93/Hacktoberfest-2022/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-## Our Pledge
+## Our Promise

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual orientation, we as members, contributors, and leaders commit to making participation in our community a harassment-free experience for everyone.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We promise to behave and engage in ways that support a welcome, inclusive, diverse, and healthy community.

-## Our Standards
+## Our Principles

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of conduct that helps our community have a positive atmosphere include:

-* Demonstrating empathy and kindness toward other people
+* Displaying compassion and kindness for others.
-* Being respectful of differing opinions, viewpoints, and experiences
+* Respecting the ideas, perspectives, and experiences of others.
-* Giving and gracefully accepting constructive feedback
+* Delivering and accepting criticism with grace.
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Assuming responsibility, expressing regret to those impacted by our errors, and taking lessons from the encounter.
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Concentrating on what is best for the entire community, not just for ourselves as individuals.

-Examples of unacceptable behavior include:
+Unacceptable conduct examples include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* Using sexualized language or imagery, and/or engaging in sexual improvements of any type

-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolls, offensive or disparaging remarks, and political or personal assaults

-* Public or private harassment
+* Harassment in public or privately

-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Making public someone else's private information, such their address or email address without their express consent

-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Additional actions that might be judged unsuitable in a professional environment

-## Enforcement Responsibilities
+## Enforcement Obligations

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders are in charge of outlining and upholding our standards of acceptable conduct, and they will respond to any behaviour that they find improper, threatening, disrespectful, or harmful by taking reasonable corrective action.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the authority and duty to delete, alter, or reject comments, commits, codes, wiki edits, issues, and other contributions that do not adhere to this Code of Conduct.
+When necessary, they will also provide justifications for their actions.

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct is applicable in all public areas where the community is represented by an official representative, as well as in all other community places.
+Using a company-issued email address, publishing on a company-issued social media account, or serving as a designated representative at an offline or online event are examples of representing our community.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at dmkrishna.agarwal@gmail.com.
-All complaints will be reviewed and investigated promptly and fairly.
+Reporting instances of abusive, harassing, or other undesirable behaviour can be done by sending an email to dmkrishna.agarwal@gmail.com, which will be forwarded to the community leaders in charge of enforcement.
+All complaints will be analysed and thoroughly looked into without delay.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+The protection and privacy of the reporter of any incident must be respected by all local officials.

 ## Enforcement Guidelines